 About Hylton Castle

 Hylton Castle was built first in the eleventh century and then rebuilt in the late fourteenth century as the home of the wealthy Hylton family, a role which it fulfilled until 1746.
-Today, this gatehouse tower of this stone structure remains as a well-preserved ruin and contains some royal artifacts.
+Today, this gatehouse tower of this stone structure remains a well-preserved ruin and contains some royal artefacts.

 Hylton Castle is managed by Sunderland City Council and is an English Heritage site.

 Hylton Castle history

 Hylton Castle was built by Sir William Hylton as his principal residence in about 1400.
 The Hylton family had estates in Yorkshire, Durham and Northumberland and by the 13th century had assumed the title of a barony within the Bishopric of Durham.

 The castle was a status symbol and physical representation of the power and connections of the Hylton family for generations.
 The imposing gatehouse, which is the only building that survives, is decorated with carved stone heraldry, including the arms of the Hyltons and other families, the white hart emblem of Richard II, the banner of Henry IV, and the stars and stripes of the Washington family.